A Collection of Fine Old Chinese Burlwood Tobacco Cases & Belt Toggle China19th Century

 |Size||9 - 11cm|

-Each of these old tobacco cases are beautiful forms with deep old patina from handling.
-The top right object in the photo is a round belt toggle made from burl wood & on the concave interior is a carved a lucky gourd where the string or rope would attach it to ones belt sash and robe.
+Each of these old tobacco cases are a beautiful form with a deep old patina from long handling.
+The top right object in the photo is a round belt toggle made from burl wood & on the concave interior is a carved lucky gourd where the string or rope would attach it to one’s belt sash and robe.
 These tobacco cases are rare, in the 40 years of collecting I only found these 7 pieces.
 Every culture in the world makes small objects of beauty that are used and handled daily & admired by others, these tobacco cases are a great example of this, the simple elegant forms made from a beautiful type of wood that only looks better as it ages from use.
 I am sure there must be more information about these Tobacco Cases and their forms, if you know of any other information about them, please let me know.

 Provenance: The Todd Barlin Collection of Asian Art